I know that “eat” simply refers to eating food. I regret if you came to this blog by mistake to learn more about eating.

 Also, Google has mentioned that in the Guidelines,

-But many people on the internet misunderstood the E-A-T. Here are the 14 Google E-A-T misbeliefs that every website owner and SEOs should be aware of.
+Here are the 14 Google E-A-T myths that every website owner and SEO should be aware of.

 14 Google E-A-T Myths: